 If you have misplaced your NOA and are not registered for My Account, you can call the automated CRA TIPS line at 1.800.267.6999.

 If you are still unable to locate your contribution room, you can attempt to calculate it.
-Your RRSP contributions during the contribution period beginning March 2018 to March 1st, 2019 do not exceed 18% of your earned income from the prior year (2017).
+Your RRSP contributions during the contribution period beginning March 2018 to March 1st, 2019 should not exceed 18% of your earned income from the prior year (2017).

 Bryan has made RRSP contributions from March 2018 – March 1st, 2019 of $7500.